joshfreeman00/GymFit/README.md

 ### Bugs
 * A display property with the value 'inline-block' (ln 27 col 5) was conflicting with the float property, this was fixed by deleting the display property and the corresponding value.
 * The hero image on the home page has been cut off at the top.
 This was fixed by replacing the 'center' value with 'top'.
 The image was later was changed for better user clarity.
-* the active nav menu and when hovering over said menu, the bottom border sits too far below the text. this was fixed by adding the a 'nav' selector including the 'translate' property containing the value of '0, 1em'
+* There was an issue with bootstrap and two of the features within the the homepage where they would take up two rows instead of one, this was fixed by altering the classes used by bootstrap and adding style to it.

 ### Unfixed bugs
-* Two of the features on the index.html page are taking up two columns instead of one.
 * In the comment input box on the contact.html page, the text placeholder and text itself isnt covering the entire box.

 ## Credits